BardicNoel/lorerim-arcaneum/temp-work/01-state-management-refactor.md

 ## 🎯 Success Criteria

-- [ ] All state management moved to custom hooks
+- [x] All state management moved to custom hooks
-- [ ] Component reduced to <200 lines
+- [x] Component reduced to <200 lines
-- [ ] All existing functionality preserved
+- [x] All existing functionality preserved
 - [ ] Unit tests for all reducers and hooks
-- [ ] No performance regressions
+- [x] No performance regressions

 ## 📅 Estimated Effort

 - **Development**: 2-3 days
 - **Testing**: 1 day
 - **Total**: 3-4 days

+## ✅ Refactor Complete

+The state management refactor has been successfully completed!
+Here's what was accomplished:

+### 🎯 Achievements

+1. **Created 3 Custom Hooks**:
+   - `useBirthsignData` - Manages data fetching, loading, and error states
+   - `useBirthsignFilters` - Manages filtering, sorting, view mode, and accordion expansion
+   - `useDisplayControls` - Manages display visibility toggles

+2. **Reduced Component Complexity**:
+   - Removed 8 separate `useState` calls
+   - Consolidated related state into logical groups
+   - Improved separation of concerns

+3. **Maintained Functionality**:
+   - All existing features preserved
+   - Build passes successfully
+   - No breaking changes introduced

+### 📁 Files Created/Modified

+**New Files:**

+- `src/features/birthsigns/hooks/useBirthsignData.ts`
+- `src/features/birthsigns/hooks/useBirthsignFilters.ts`
+- `src/features/birthsigns/hooks/useDisplayControls.ts`

+**Modified Files:**

+- `src/features/birthsigns/hooks/index.ts` - Added exports for new hooks
+- `src/features/birthsigns/pages/AccordionBirthsignsPage.tsx` - Refactored to use new hooks

+### 🚀 Benefits Achieved

+- **Better Testability**: Each state slice can be tested independently
+- **Improved Reusability**: Hooks can be reused in other components
+- **Enhanced Maintainability**: Clear separation of concerns
+- **Better Performance**: Optimized memoization opportunities
+- **Cleaner Code**: Component logic is more focused and readable

+### 🔄 Next Steps

+The only remaining item is to add unit tests for the new hooks and reducers, which can be done as a separate task.